ttkb-oss/dedup/README.md

 Duplicates are replaced with a clone of another (using [`clonefile(2)`](https://www.unix.com/man-page/mojave/2/clonefile/)).
 If no *file* is specified, the current directory is used.

-Cloned file share data blocks with the file they were cloned from, saving space on disk.
+Cloned files share data blocks with the file they were cloned from, saving space on disk.
 Unlike a hardlinked file, any future modification to either the clone or the original file will be remain private to that file (copy-on-write).